Federal Way Downtown station: Light rail construction

-The new bus loop, directly under the light rail platform, opened on March 30, 2025; the old transit center was then closed for demolition.
-As of 2024, there are 7,000 daily boardings at Federal Way Transit Center.
-Testing of light rail trains at Federal Way Downtown station began in early 2025.
-Light rail service is scheduled to begin on December 6, 2025.
+The new bus loop directly under the light rail platforms opened on March 30, 2025.
+The old transit center was then closed for demolition.
+Testing of light rail trains at Federal Way Downtown station began in early 2025 and was followed by substantial completion of the construction contract in August 2025.
+The existing parking garage at the transit center was expanded to the west to add 400 additional stalls, bringing the total capacity to 1,500 spaces.
+Light rail service began on December 6, 2025, after a ribbon-cutting ceremony and a community festival hosted by the Federal Way Black Collective.